moia-oss/teleproto/README.md

 * ... *(look into the source code)*

 If a mapping generation is not possible one has to define reader/writer programmatically.
-Usually a mapping cannot be generated for generic types in the business model due to the *impedance mismatch* between PB's and Scala's types.
+Usually, a mapping cannot be generated for generic types in the business model due to the *impedance mismatch* between PB's and Scala's types.

 ## Evolutions and (In-)Compatibility